iamalexbrady/iamalexbrady.github.io/docs/_articles/what-is-relationship.md

 Relationship is how you *perceive* something.

-How you understand it.
-What xperience it beings into your life whan you think of it.
+How you understand it -- what experience it brings into your life whan you think of it.

 You have a relationship with every person, place, thing, and concept.

 Even if you haven't heard of a concept, thing or place, you have a relationship.

-A relationship of "forgetfulness."
+To a human, this is a relationship of "unknown unknown."
+To a Son of God, it is a relationship of "forgetfulness."

 \- alex brady